When it comes to reporting some statistics by group in SQL, we will

 think of using the aggregate functions and, if needed, the

-clause for filtering.
+WHERE clause for filtering.
 However, the WHERE

 clause doesn't allow you to filter on aggregate columns.
 To complete the